The Bottom Line

 There won’t be strain or stress of any kind to getting started with this rack.
 Anyone can handle it – the rack weighs a mere 11.2 lbs.
 So, you can save your strength for those long climbs.
 And the bike rack comes fully assembled right out of the box.
 You just fold out the top foot / carry-arm assembly and the bottom foot assembly and it’s ready to install.

 Wide snap-on feet provide a large surface area contacting your vehicle to evenly distribute the load, providing stability.
-The company says that these contact points are padded to avoid damaging finish on your car.
+The company says that these contact points are padded to avoid damaging the finish on your car.
 How well this works in practice over time will depend on your car, and how and where you drive.

 The rack attaches easily to your car with fabric tie-downs and hooks that you slide under the metal edges of your trunk lid or other vehicle body feature.
 There are two side straps to provide lateral stability for the rack on your vehicle.
 Tighten the straps, and that’s it.
-No tools needed.
+No tools are needed.
 Very simple.
 Very quick.

 (Despite the simplicity of setup in this video, we feel the process of actually installing this rack, attaching your bikes, and making everything completely secure will require some time and care.
 To get a better idea of what it takes, have a look at the product manual.)